 Check out our Craft Breweries!

 You must be getting thirsty!
-Haywood County is the proud home of four microbreweries: Boojum Brewing, BearWaters Brewing, Frog Level Brewing and Tipping Point Tavern & Brewery.
-Each has their own distinct taste so spend the afternoon at one (or more) trying their various taps.
+Haywood County is the proud home of four microbreweries: Boojum Brewing, BearWaters Brewing, Frog Level Brewing, and Tipping Point Brewery and Tavern.
+Each has its own distinct taste, so spend the afternoon at one (or more) trying their various taps.
 Order up a frosty flight and don’t forget to grab a growler of your favorite to take home.

 Dinner at Bourbon Barrel Beef and Ale

-Venture down to the Hazelwood community of Waynesville for a one of kind dining experience at Bourbon Barrel Beef and Ale.
+Venture down to the Hazelwood community of Waynesville for a one-of-a-kind dining experience at Bourbon Barrel Beef & Ale.
 They incorporate the finest local farm-to-chef ingredients into their classic comfort foods make it a “must dine” on any foodie’s list.
-Make sure to check out their hand-cut, all-natural and locally raised steaks along with their extensive selection of local craft microbrews and fine display of small batch bourbons and whiskey.
+Make sure to check out their handcut, all-natural and locally raised steaks along with an extensive selection of local craft microbrews and fine display of small batch bourbons and whiskey.

 The above itinerary is a SAMPLE itinerary.
 Other attractions and activities can be substituted based on your preferences and the current seasonality to create a unique itinerary for your next visit.